tabreturn/tabreturn.portfolio/_posts/2012-06-01-green-circle-identity.md

 ---
 categories: id
 image:      images/identity-green_circle.gif
-media:      print and digital branding.
+media:      Print and digital branding.
 ---
 A logo design for a shop specialising in second-hand goods.